cogini/elixir-deploy-template/README.md

 # External name of the app, used to name directories and the systemd process
 elixir_release_name: deploy-template

-# Internal "Elixir" name of the app, used to by Distillery to name directories
+# Internal "Elixir" name of the app, used to by Distillery to name things
 elixir_release_name_code: deploy_template

 # Name of your organization or overall project, used to make a unique dir prefix